everycure-org/matrix/docs/src/data_science/index.md

 -  **[OpenAI's language models](https://platform.openai.com/docs/models)**: LLM embedding models such as `text-embedding-3-small`, trained on both medical and non-medical texts.

-These embeddings capture complex relationships within the graph, providing rich features for our downstream prediction tasks.
-For example, Node2Vec helps capture local structural properties, while LLM-based embeddings offer semantic richness.
+These embeddings capture complex and semantic relationships within the graph, providing rich features for our downstream prediction tasks.

 ### Dimensionality Reduction